-Struggling with logistics and transportation to get around in the Azores Islands?
+Figuring out how to get around Azores Islands?
 Fly or take the ferry?
 Rent a car or take public transportation?
 Let me help with some tips from a local.

 As remote and relatively small islands scattered across the North Atlantic ocean, unfortunately public transportation is not Azores‘ strongest point.

 Taxis, tours and private guides are getting expensive so the options to travel independently are limited.